-No. Unlike in some other provinces, common law spouses don’t inherit any of their spouse’s property by default.
+No. Unlike in some other provinces, common law spouses don’t inherit any of their spouse’s property by default, in the case that you die without a will.
 Unless something was left to them in a will, or was shared property, family law dictates that common law partners are not entitled to an inheritance in Ontario.

-Simply put, if your name isn’t on the account or you aren’t a designated beneficiary, you are not entitled to an inheritance if your common law partner dies.
+Simply put, if your name isn’t on the account, you aren't named in your partner's will, or you aren’t a designated beneficiary, you are not entitled to an inheritance if your common law partner dies.

 Can common law partners get spousal support from an estate?